beejjorgensen/bgnet/src/bgnet.md

 The `ai_flags` can be set to a variety of things, but here are a couple important ones.
-(Multiple flags can be specified by bitwise-ORing them together with the `|` operator.)
+(Multiple flags can be specified by bitwise-ORing them together with the `|` operator).
 Check your man page for the complete list of flags.

 `AI_CANONNAME` causes the `ai_canonname` of the result to the filled out with the host's canonical (real) name. `AI_PASSIVE` causes the result's IP address to